openSUSE/news-o-o/_posts/2008-10-09-opensuse-at-indiana-linuxfest-and-ohio-linuxfest-this-weekend.markdown

 ---
 author: News Team
+comments: true
 date: 2008-10-09 20:31:27+00:00
 layout: post
 link: https://news.opensuse.org/2008/10/09/opensuse-at-indiana-linuxfest-and-ohio-linuxfest-this-weekend/
+slug: opensuse-at-indiana-linuxfest-and-ohio-linuxfest-this-weekend
-title: "openSUSE at Indiana Linuxfest and Ohio Linuxfest This Weekend"
+title: openSUSE at Indiana Linuxfest and Ohio Linuxfest This Weekend
+wordpress_id: 1039
 categories:
 - Events
 ---

 The openSUSE Project is going to have a presence at the Indiana Linuxfest and Ohio Linuxfests this weekend.

 Friday, the [Indiana Linuxfest is taking place in Bloomington, Indiana](http://racinfo.indiana.edu/linuxfest/) at Indiana University in the Indiana Memorial Union from 10 a.m. to 4 p.m. openSUSE Community Manager Joe 'Zonker' Brockmeier will be giving the opening keynote, "Building Community and Taking Linux to the Masses," at 10 a.m.